astropy/astroquery/docs/esasky/esasky.rst

 Query a region
 --------------
 The region queries work in a similar way as query_object, except that you must choose a radius as well.
-There are two query region methods in this module query_region_catalogs and query_region_maps.
+There are two query region methods in this module :meth:`query_region_catalogs` and :meth:`query_region_maps`.
+The query returns a maximum of 2000 sources per mission.

 To query a region either the coordinates or the object name around which to query should be specified along with the value for the radius of the region.
 For instance to query region around M51 in the integral catalog:

 .. code-block:: python